MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/secure-baseline-aks.md

 -   *Inside-out access*.
 Authorize only those resources that the cluster is allowed access.

-There are two ways to manage access: Service Principals or Managed Identities for Azure resources.
+There are two ways to manage access through Azure Active Directory (Azure AD): *service principals* or *managed identities for Azure resources*.

-Of the two ways, Azure Managed Identities is recommended.
-With Service Principals there's an overhead for managing and rotating secrets without which the cluster will not be accessible.
-With managed identities, Azure Active Directory (Azure AD) handles the authentication and timely rotation of secrets.
+Of the two ways, managed identities is recommended.
+With service principals, you are responsible for managing and rotating secrets, either manually or programmatically.
+With managed identities, Azure AD manages and performs the authentication and timely rotation of secrets for you.

-It’s recommended that Managed Identities is enabled so that the cluster can interact with external Azure resources through Azure AD.
+It’s recommended that managed identities is enabled so that the cluster can interact with external Azure resources through Azure AD.
 You can enable this setting only during cluster creation.
-Even if Azure AD isn't used immediately, you can incorporate it later.
+Even if Azure AD isn't used immediately, by enabling it during deployment you can integrate your cluster with Azure AD later.

 As an example for the inside-out case, let’s study the use of managed identities when the cluster needs to pull images from a container registry.
 This action requires the